BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Horse Lord
 - Leader (Rohan Royal Guard)

-**ACTIVE/PASSIVE RULES**

-- **The Horn of the Hammerhand** `ACTIVE` - Once per game at start of any Move phase, Helm can blow this horn.
+- **The Horn of the Hammerhand** `ACTIVE`

+Once per game at start of any Move phase, Helm can blow this horn.
 Until the end of that turn, enemy models within 24" of Helm suffer a -1 penalty to Courage tests.

-- **The Hammerhand** `ACTIVE` - Helm never counts as unarmed.
+- **The Hammerhand** `ACTIVE`

+Helm never counts as unarmed.

-- **Into the Fray** `ACTIVE` - Helm may declare a free Heroic Combat each Fight phase.
+- **Into the Fray** `ACTIVE`

+Helm may declare a free Heroic Combat each Fight phase.
 However, after he has slain an enemy model, he must always Charge an enemy model if possible, for the rest of the battle.

 </div>